andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 ## Verification App
 ### Rationale
-I thought it would be useful to have a way to verify the extracted data, so I

-So I wanted to make a simple app to display the extracted data, so I could easily verify that the data was correct.

-Looking at a JSON and a PDF at the same time sounded extremely painful.
-Scrolling through a JSON and a PDF at the same time sounded extremely painful.

-In fact, this is how I discovered several issues and errors.
+While I was working on the extraction script, I keep discovering new issues which made me nervous about the integrity of the extracted data.

-The number of survey variables was small enough that I could look through all of it.
+Since the number of survey variables is fairly small (276), I thought I could look through all of the extracted data without consuming too much time.

+However, trying to look through the data as a JSON file and then having to match it to a PDF file while scrolling sounded extremely painful and error prone.
+I decided it would be prudent to make a simple app to display the extracted data in a nicely formatted way.
+Indeed, I ended up discovering several issues this way, which I then went back and fixed in the extraction script.

 ### Using Streamlit
 I had heard about [Streamlit](https://streamlit.io/) some time ago.
-It seemed like a fairly easy way to get started with a simple app.
+Its main draw is that it turns fairly simple Python scripts into decent-looking web apps, so this sounded like an easy, fast way to get started with a simple app.

-As well, streamlit community cloud provides free hosting.
+As well, [Streamlit Community Cloud](https://streamlit.io/cloud) provides free hosting and deploys apps straight off a GitHub repo, so I didn't have to worry about managing a server etc.

 ### An Early Prototype